 The FDA regulates products on the basis of their "intended use" rather than their mechanism of action.
-As a result, certain uses of our proprietary treatment will be regulated as dietary supplements and certain uses will be regulated as drug products.
-Treatment or prevention of nocturnal leg muscle cramps is a particular indication that the FDA stated qualifies as a dietary supplement structure/function claim or intended use, although it can also be targeted by drug products.
+As a result, certain uses of our extract formulation and product candidates will be regulated as dietary supplements and certain uses will be regulated as drug products.
+Treatment or prevention of nocturnal leg cramps is a particular indication that the FDA stated qualifies as a dietary supplement structure/function claim or intended use, although nocturnal leg cramps can also be targeted by drug products.
 Unlike drug products, a dietary supplement of GRAS ingredients for the treatment of nocturnal leg cramps may be studied in humans in the United States without submitting an IND application with the FDA.
-In Flex-001, Flex-002 and Flex-003, we tested our proprietary treatment as a dietary supplement to study its efficacy in treating or preventing muscle cramps.
-Similarly, we will study our proprietary treatment as a dietary supplement in our proof-of-concept studies for nocturnal leg cramps.
-As a result, we do not believe our completed clinical studies or our proof-of-concept studies in this proposed indication require that we file an IND with the FDA.
+As a result, we have tested our extract formulation as a dietary supplement in our electrically-induced cramp model and in nocturnal leg cramps.
+Similarly, we have tested the constituent molecules of the extract formulation as a dietary supplement in our electrically-induced cramp model.
+We do not believe our completed clinical studies or our future studies in nocturnal leg cramps require that we file an IND with the FDA.
+Cramps, Spasms and/or Spasticity Associated with MS and ALS